 The ACT government understands this really well.
 In 2015, the government released a report called Building an integrated transport network.
 The active travel framework highlighted targets for participation and barriers to active travel.
 Our 2026 targets included seven per cent of trips to work by walking, seven per cent by cycling and 16 per cent by public transport.
 They are great targets, but we are not yet meeting them.
 There is so much more that we can do to get there.

 When Canberrans were asked what would encourage them to start riding, the most common answer was better off‑road cycle paths, and the second most common answer was improved driver awareness of bicycle safety and road sharing.
 A culture of care on our roads is essential if we want more people using active travel.
 We have to make it fun and convenient.
 We also have to make it safe.

 I have been working on this problem in different capacities for two decades.
-Since getting elected, I have been listening to regular active travellers and victims of collisions.
-I have consulted with Pedal Power, the Motorcycle Riders Association, the Australian Federal Police Association and various other community stakeholders.
-It has shown us a lot of opportunities to improve active travel and road safety, and this is merely one of the first steps.
+Since getting elected, I have been listening to regular active travellers and victims of collisions. … It has shown us a lot of opportunities to improve active travel and road safety, and this is merely one of the first steps.